revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-26. How to call base class constructor from child class in TypeScript?
+26. How to call the base class constructor from the child class in TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-We can call base class constructor using `super()`.
+We can call the base class constructor using `super()`.

 </blockquote>
 </details>